buanet/ioBroker.docker/README.md

 This also works with mounting a folder containing an existing ioBroker-installation (e.g. when moving an existing installation to docker).

+### Permission Fixer

+I added some code for fixing permissions for new iobroker-user.
+Permission-fixing is called on first start of the container.
+This might take a few minutes.
+Please be patient!

 ## Changelog

+### v2.0.6beta (2019-04-14)
+* added some additional logging
+* fixing some issues for languag env
+* added permission fixing on first start

 ### v2.0.5beta (2019-02-09)
 * added ENV to dockerfile